YoniHymanCodeStuff/Apex-Pets/README.md

 but I didn't want to make anyone enter real bank information.
 -  since there is no real company behind this website, the input from the "contact us" section is currently not submitted to anywhere (I also thought that was kind of fitting to the amoral character of this (fictional) company to have the complaints submitted to nowhere).

+## Architecture

+- The data retrieval implements repository pattern and unit of work to allow efficient, maintainable and loosely coupled code.  - filtering and sorting takes place during the initial pull from the database, so only the minimum neccessary data is sent through to the front end.
+- includes global error handling.
+- throughout the app the base object instances are created and used through dependency injection.

 ## Behind the scenes

-- The app uses frontend typescript level caching with the data drawn.
 - The database is in sqlite and managed via Entity framework.
 - The photo storage of the app is through cloudinary services.
 - The login and registration forms include various layers of validation.
-- authorization details
-- authentication details.
+- using jwt ssn authentication.
+- Hmac encrypted user passwords.

 ## Running the app

-In it's current form, you just have to download the files, and run the API file in dotnet, and serve the WebPetshop folder in angular.
+In it's current form, you just have to download the files, and run program with dotnet run.
+The front end is donwloaded and run separately (see instructions there).

 In order to test out "admin" mode, I added that in my CV I probably sent you.
 If you didn't get here through my cv, contact me and I will happily give you the password.
 I am not including that here becuase even though the app will run locally, changes you make in the photo editor will permanently alter/delete the photos in the cloudinary account, and leaving that open on the internet may not be such a great idea if I want this to app to look presentable...

 yonhyman@gmail.com